 Allergies in Fort Worth can be diagnosed by the allergy specialists at Fort Worth ENT & Sinus Center who treat all manners of chronic and seasonal allergies, as well as provide allergy testing for adults and children and offer treatments to provide allergy relief.
-An allergy occurs when the body’s immune system reacts in an abnormal way to something in the environment which is normally harmless.
+An allergy occurs when the body’s immune system reacts in an abnormal way to something in the environment which is normally harmless (allergen).

-Allergies are Caused by Allergens
+Allergies are caused by Allergens

 Allergens can affect you when:

-- In contact with the skin
+- Introduced through contact with the skin

-- Introduced into the body through an insect sting
+- Introduced through an insect sting

 Severe allergies can bring on a dangerous allergic reaction called anaphylaxis.
 Anaphylaxis can send your body into shock with symptoms that often occur suddenly.
 A runny nose or mild rash can quickly lead to more serious, possibly life-threatening symptoms.